Burningstone91/smart-home/README.md

 The dehumidifier is turned on when everyone left the house.
 In the future the dehumidifier should be turned on/off based on a bayesian "in bed" sensor, which I'm currently testing.
 This sensor determines whether I'm in bed based on state of different entities, time of day etc.

+**Turn on/off dehumidifier when window closes/opens** [switches.py](https://github.com/Burningstone91/smart-home/blob/master/appdaemon/configuration/apps/switches.py)

+Turns off the dehumidifier when the bedroom window is opened.
+Turns it on when it closes, but only if it the sleep mode is not activated

 ## Climate
 ### Configuration files